Audi A5: Marketing

-Facelift (2011)
+2011 facelift

 The facelift vehicles, covering A5 Coupé, Convertible, Sportback, S, and RS models, include updated front and rear lights, as well as a new front bumper design.
 The new front end includes pronounced air inlets, revamped grilles, and flat fog lights.
 The vehicle is 10 mm longer overall than the predecessor.

-Changes to S5 (available as Sportback, Coupé and Cabriolet) include the 3.0 TFSI (333PS) engines on all models, new lights, modified body details, new crystal effect paint finishes, Quattro drive with the crown-gear center differential, electromechanical power steering, special S sport suspension, standard 18-inch wheels.
+Changes to S5 (available as Sportback, Coupé and Cabriolet) include the 3.0 TFSI (333PS) engines on all models, new lights, modified body details, new crystal effect paint finishes, Quattro drive with the crown-gear centre differential, electromechanical power steering, special S sport suspension, standard 18-inch wheels.

 The updated vehicles were unveiled at the 2011 Frankfurt Motor Show.

 Sales began in Europe in 2011 as 2012 model year vehicles.
 Early models include A5 1.8 TFSI, A5 2.0 TFSI, A5 3.0 TFSI, S5 3.0 TFSI, 2.0 TDI and 3.0 TDI.
 The base model is the Audi A5 Sportback 1.8 TFSI.

 United States models of A5, S5 went on sale as 2013 model year vehicles.